 Respondents can choose how much to consume in each of the five years following the win.
 After the fifth year, the periods are presented in three intervals of five years, although respondents can also choose to use the prize beyond the 20th year ("use in subsequent years").
 The order in which the three hypothetical wins are presented could introduce some framing effects in the iMPC estimates.
-Therefore, we created six randomized groups, and for each group presented different permutations of the three prizes.
-In the regression analysis, we control for the six randomized groups which are well balanced in terms of the demographic and economic variables.
+Therefore, we created six randomized groups, and each group presented different permutations of the three prizes.
+The randomized groups are well balanced in terms of the demographic and economic variables.
+In the regression analysis, we control also for these potential framing effects.

 There might be concern that a hypothetical shock might not reproduce real behavioral response to an actual shock.
-For instance, respondents might be tempted to offer socially desirable responses, or might be influenced by perceived societal norms (e.g. reporting high saving rates) while their responses might not reflect their actual behavior.
-To mitigate these concerns, for the same individual we compare the responses to the same shock over time, and the responses to different shocks in the same periods which should account for the influence of individual fixed effects.
-On the assumption that these potential biases are randomly distributed within the population, we can still make causal inferences about the time and size dimensions of the consumption response.
+For instance, respondents might be tempted to offer socially desirable responses or might be influenced by perceived societal norms (e.g., reporting high saving rates) while their responses might not reflect their actual behavior.
+To mitigate these concerns, for the same individual we compare the responses to the same shock over time, and the responses to different shocks in the same periods.
+If these potential biases are randomly distributed within the population, we can still make causal inferences about the time and size dimensions of the consumption response.8

-Since we consider some respondents might find these questions quite challenging, we do not distinguish between durables and non-durables consumption.
-In the first step of the analysis, we estimate three intertemporal marginal propensities to spend (iMPX) by dividing the consumption reported in each year by the lottery win value.
-We organized the data in a panel with each individual observed for nine periods.
+Since we reckon some respondents might find these questions quite challenging, we do not distinguish between durables and non-durables consumption.
+In the first step of the analysis, we estimate three intertemporal marginal propensities to spend (iMPX), where each respondent reports data for nine periods.
 As already mentioned, the first five periods are the yearly iMPX, the next three are five-year intervals, and the last period is an open interval.
-Background variables such as age, gender, education, and cash-on-hand do not change in the panel and are fixed at the baseline that is, at the time that individuals received their hypothetical lottery win and were asked to plan their future (hypothetical) expenditure.
+Background variables-such as age, gender, education, and cash-on-hand - are fixed at baseline, defined as the point in time when individuals received their hypothetical lottery win and were asked to plan their future (hypothetical) expenditures.

 The second step in the analysis was estimating the iMPC from the distribution of iMPX, relying on a rough estimate of the overall amount likely to be spent on durable goods (without asking for the period break-down).
-We asked the respondents how much of the total prize they would allocate to durable consumption (cars, appliances, computer/electronic equipment, furniture).
-We converted this qualitative indicator into a quantitative variable that is coded 0 ("I don't plan to spend anything on durables"), 0.25 ("less than half"), 0.5 ("half the amount"), 0.75 ("more than half") and 1 ("spend all of it on durables").
-Table 2 shows that the proportion of total consumption spent on durable goods is higher for small shocks.
-For instance, the fraction of those who would spend the entire prize on durables purchases is 45% for the smallest prize, 26% for the intermediate amount, and 17% for the largest prize.
-To estimate the iMPC, we assume that the amount that people allocate between non-durables and durables is the same over time, and multiply the iMPX by 1 minus the share of durable consumption reported in table 2.10
+We asked the respondents how much of the total prize they would allocate to durable consumption (cars, appliances, computer/electronic equipment, furniture, etc.).9 We converted this qualitative indicator into a quantitative variable that is coded 0 ("I don't plan to spend anything on durables"), 0.25 ("less than half"), 0.5 ("half the amount"), 0.75 ("more than half") and 1 ("spend all of it on durables").

-&lt;sup>9 The questionnaire was administered in early February 2024, one year after the post-pandemic recovery.
+8 The questionnaire was administered in early February 2024, two years after the post-pandemic recovery.
 In 2023, real GDP growth in Italy was 0.9%, slowing from the 4% growth rate in the previous year, and was projected to grow at 0.7% in 2024.
-Although we cannot rule out business cycle effects, the period in which the survey was administered should have weakened their impact.
+Although we cannot rule out business cycle effects, the period in which the survey was administered should not be affected by the post-pandemic recovery.